huyhoang8398/steganography/docs/main.md

 ## Benchmark results
 For benchmarking, we use FullHD images (1920x1080) because this is a very common resolution.
 We measure the execution time of Stena at different filter radius (for benchmarking, we use square filters).

-The benchmark is done on a computer with 8750H CPU at 3.1GHz, 16GB dual-channel 2666MHz DDR4, 1060 6gb, and Windows 10.
-The program is compiled in Visual Studio 2019 Release mode (all optimizations on).
+The benchmark is done on a computer with 8750H CPU at 3.1GHz, 16GB dual-channel 2666MHz DDR4, 1060 6gb, and Arch Linux.
+The program is compiled in Clion (all optimizations on).

 ### Execution time comparison